liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

     Not having to provide initial state for EventConfig would be one way to minimize confusion one way to do that would be to remove stateProvider from Pusher and Observer

-- Consider when you push identical states, how should it be reacted to

-- Consider how to pass state machines from one place to another

-- Consider concurrency issues
-    Analyze both conceptual and implementation concurrency issues.

-- Describe all the possible UI components and their interactions with state

 - Consider when the lifecycle doesn't match with the storage of the machine
     * For example when storing changes of list items.
 When they get unbinded they should retain their state.

-- Why is it bad to call view.getSomething from presenter?
-    * It wouldn't work in MVVM

-- Maybe make some structure when latest state is stored in background to prefs or something

-- Consider what if every component had it's own state machine

-- Provide a way to just set the initial state

-- Handle state changes from wider scopes.
-    Example:
-        Fragment's StateHandler could have access to Activity's or Application's StateHandlers.

-- Consider Menus

-- Consider onActivityResult

 - Consider usage outside of UI-Controller communcation

 - CHOOSE: Asynchronous state updates: should be part of stream VS just update BehaviourSubject themselves

-- Provide scope in which to create things that will have the same lifecycle

-- Check for leaks, proper object disposing

-- For lists there needs to be a way to create machine before the ui component is available

-- Possibility for improving things  like changing the language

-- Generate state machine from ui xml or something

-- Consider how not to bloat up state with large object

 - Consider for time travelling things:
     * Could only write down concrete state field changes instead of full state change

-- Consider providing solution without sealed classes for people fearing large switch cases

 - Consider making a "where to start" guide and lots of other tutorials, examples, samples

-- PTR: Graphs are things that make things clear, so use more of them

-- Analyze redux lib, react-native

-- Consider thread safety (Stage 1), but integration with other libs can come at Stage 2

 -Decide what to do with passing data in actions and effects.
     It seems to me that it would be best if no data was pass anywhere, it would only change through state.
     But then there would need to be very strict ordering.

-- Ensure that the latest state is always returned

-- Consider what if you only want to emit effect and not change state?

-- Consider usage in services, broadcast receivers

 - Consider that there are more lifecycle events then just start/stop.
     Possible events: